vietlq/zkp-mortgage/README.md

 ./zokrates generate-proof
 ```

 Use Remix https://remix.ethereum.org/ and paste the generated `verifier.sol`.
-Compile, deploy the `Verifier` contract and then run `verifyTx` using given parameters `a, b, c, and inputs` generated in the file `proof.json`
+Compile, deploy the `Verifier` contract and then run `verifyTx` using given parameters `a, b, c, and inputs` generated in the file `proof.json`.

+Note that for each check one can create a separate proof using the same proving and verifying keys.
+Trusted set up makes it hard to reason about the whole process.